 If the beneficiary paid Part B premiums out-of-pocket during the gap between MSP approval and Buy-In activation, SSA processes a reimbursement.
 The reimbursement is typically:

-For retroactive MSP coverage (which can be up to 3 months prior to the application month under 42 CFR 435.915), the beneficiary can also recover premiums paid during the retroactive period.
+For SLMB and QI, which can be retroactive up to 3 months prior to the application month under 42 CFR 435.915, the beneficiary can also recover premiums paid during that retroactive period.
+QMB is the exception: it is prospective only and begins the month after approval, so there is no pre-approval QMB period to reimburse.

 Timeline: 60-90 days from Buy-In activation.